Bot Flies Identification Guide

 Life Cycle

-All bot flies go through four life stages, but the details vary by species:
+All bot flies go through four life stages.
+The details change by species:

-1. Egg Stage: Females place eggs where hosts are likely to find them.
+1. Egg Stage: Females put eggs where hosts will find them.
 Cuterebra lays eggs near burrow openings.
 Gasterophilus glues eggs to horse hair.
-Dermatobia sticks eggs to biting insects.
-The eggs hatch when they sense warmth or touch from a host.
+Dermatobia sticks eggs to biting bugs.
+The eggs hatch when they feel warmth or touch from a host.

-2. Larval Stage: After hatching, tiny larvae enter the host through the skin, mouth, or other openings.
+2. Larval Stage: After hatching, tiny larvae get into the host through the skin, mouth, or other openings.
 The larva digs a small pocket under the skin called a warble.
-It keeps a tiny breathing hole at the surface.
-The larva feeds on tissue fluids and grows through three stages over several weeks.
+It keeps a tiny breathing hole open at the surface.
+It feeds on body fluids and grows through three stages over several weeks.

 3. Pupal Stage: When fully grown, the larva crawls out through the breathing hole and drops to the ground.
-It burrows into the soil to pupate.
-This stage lasts several weeks to months depending on temperature.
-Some species spend the winter as pupae.
+It digs into the soil to change form.
+This stage lasts weeks to months based on the weather.
+Some species spend the winter in this stage.

 4. Adult Stage: Adults come out of the soil, mate, and start looking for places to lay eggs.
 Most adults do not feed at all.